Radar Hype

 Impact

-- Engineered horizontally-scalable scraper orchestration (Node.js + Cron jobs) across 20+ independent stores with normalized product schemas, enabling sub-2s alert delivery to 500+ concurrent users.
+- Scraper orchestration for 20+ independent stores with normalized product schemas.
+Alerts delivered in under 2s to 500+ concurrent users.

-- Architected unified billing engine (Stripe + Postgres) handling both recurring subscriptions and one-time bumps through invoice-based workflows, with webhook idempotency and reconciliation safeguards achieving 99.99% payment accuracy.
+- Unified billing with Stripe covering both recurring subscriptions and one-time purchases.
+Webhook idempotency keys and a reconciliation cron ensure 99.99% payment accuracy.

 20+